denten-books/plain-text/2-surface.md

-The Controller never caught on, but the patent makes it clear that Goldberg, among others, was aware of the problem: the mechanization of type, automation, and remote control required specialized training.
+The Controller never caught on, but the patent makes it clear that Goldberg, among others, was aware of the problem: the mechanization of type, automation, and remote control of machines required specialized training.
 With the advent of the automated telegraph, content meant for people was now being intermixed with machine-controlling code.
 To combat mutual unintelligibility, Goldberg imagines using cards, perforated in the shape of the English alphabet.
 Besides carrying (human-readable) content, the perforations do "double duty" to mechanically manipulate the machine's "blocks," "handles," "terminal blades," and "plungers" [@goldberg_controller_1915].
 Early paper-based storage media, from Morse code-based ticker tape systems, to the telegraphs of Hughes and Baudot, and to punch cards that powered weaving looms, player pianos, and census tabulators coupled message and control.
 The era of ticker tape punch cards can be thought to end with the mass-market introduction of IBM's Magnetic Tape/Selectric Typewriter in 1964.

 ### B. Magnetic tape, 1888--1968